coronalabs/corona-docs/markdown/tutorial/basics/functionArguments/index.markdown

 Notice that because the second function returns __two__ values, it logically needs two variables, `value1` and `value2`, to store the returned values.

-This multiple return concept can be directly observed via the Corona API `myObject:getLinearVelocity()`, a physics function which retrieves the current linear velocity of a physical object.
+This multiple return concept can be directly observed via the CORONA_CORE_PRODUCT API `myObject:getLinearVelocity()`, a physics function which retrieves the current linear velocity of a physical object.
 Because a physical linear velocity always consists of two velocity values, horizontal&nbsp;(__x__) and vertical&nbsp;(__y__), this function is typically called like this:

 ``````lua
 local linearVelocityX, linearVelocityY = myObject:getLinearVelocity()